alphagov/govuk-developer-docs/source/manual/alerts/rebooting-machines.html.md

 at the alerts.

 SSH into the machine and run `sudo reboot`.
 The Icinga alerts will be temporarily unavailable.
-Whilst the machine is coming back up this will trigger a number of smokey loop errors which will resolve themselves in half an hour.

 ### Rebooting `rabbitmq` machines